-Tonight – February 14, 2017 – you can watch the moon, Jupiter and the star Spica in the constellation Virgo the Maiden climbing above the eastern horizon by about 10 to 11 p.m. local time.
-If you’re out late with your sweetheart on this Valentine’s Day 2017, it might be fun to point out this very bright planet.
-On the other hand, if you’re not a night owl, you might want to wake up before sunrise (February 15) instead, to view the moon, Jupiter and Spica in the predawn sky.
+Tonight – February 6, 2018 – if you’re a night owl, you can watch the moon and Jupiter climbing above the eastern horizon in the wee hours after midnight (on February 7).
+If you’re out at this very late hour with someone special, it might be fun to point out this very bright planet.
+On the other hand, if you’re an early bird, you might want to view the moon and Jupiter in the predawn sky on February 7 instead.

-Click here for recommended almanacs; they can help you find the exact rising times for the moon, Jupiter and Spica into your sky.
+Click here for recommended almanacs; they can help you find the exact rising times for the moon and Jupiter into your sky.

-After the threesome – the moon, Jupiter and Spica – come up above the horizon tonight, they’ll continue to climb upward until soaring highest up for the night at roughly 4 a.m. local time, as seen from around the world.
-Afterwards, the celestial trio will begin to sink downward, though well placed for viewing in before dawn’s light washes the sky.
+After the the moon and Jupiter come up above the horizon tonight, they’ll continue to climb upward until soaring highest up for the night at roughly 6 a.m. local time, as seen from around the world.
+The moon and Jupiter will be well placed for viewing before dawn’s light washes the sky.

-Jupiter and Spica rise about four minutes earlier daily and one-half hour earlier weekly.
+Jupiter and the constellation Libra’s stars rise about four minutes earlier daily and one-half hour earlier weekly.

-So in another month or so, you can look forward to seeing Jupiter and Spica in the evening sky well before your bedtime.
-Jupiter’s opposition – when Earth will pass between this outer planet and the sun, marking the middle of the best time of year to see it – will come on April 7, 2017.
+So in another few months, you can look forward to seeing Jupiter and the constellation Libra in the evening sky well before your bedtime.
+Jupiter’s opposition – when Earth will pass between this outer planet and the sun, marking the middle of the best time of year to see it – will come on May 9, 2018.

-Bottom line: Tonight – February 14, 2017 – you can watch the moon, Jupiter and Spica climbing above the eastern horizon at late evening or in the predawn sky on February 15.
+Bottom line: Tonight – February 6, 2018 – you can watch the moon and Jupiter climbing above the eastern horizon very late tonight or in the predawn sky on February 7.